-Table V-2 that follows shows the changes in the total pension liability (TPL), the Program's fiduciary net position (FNP) (i.e., fair value of the Program's net assets), and the net pension liability (NPL) during the measurement year ending June 30, 2017 as well as related ratios calculated under the provisions of GASB Statement No. 67 for the Program.
-The change of benefit terms represents the liability transferred in due to portability of service calculations.
+Table V-2 that follows shows the changes in the total pension liability (TPL), the Program's fiduciary net position (FNP) (i.e., fair value of the Program's net assets), and the net pension liability (NPL) during the measurement year ending June 30, 2018 as well as related ratios calculated under the provisions of GASB Statement No. 67 for the Program.

-As of the June 30, 2017 valuation, the fiduciary net position for this Program was projected to be available to make all projected future benefit payments for current program members.
+As of the June 30, 2018 valuation, the fiduciary net position for this Program was projected to be available to make all projected future benefit payments for current program members.
 As such, the long-term expected rate of return on the Program's investments was applied to all periods of projected benefit payments in determining the total pension liability under GASB Nos.
 67 and 68.
-The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and the employer contributions will be made according to the actuarial calculations developed in the biennial budgeting process.
+The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and the employer contributions will be made according to the actuarial calculations developed in the biennial ratemaking process.